Ikonera/Ikonera/README.md

 ## Who am I ?

-- :computer: I'm a self-taught Full-Stack web developer since 10 years,
+- :man: I'm a self-taught Dev/Sys/Ops since 10 years,
-- :office: Currently searching for a DevOps job near/at Paris - 3 years exp.,
+- :office: Searching for a DevOps job near/at Paris - 3 years exp.,
+- :computer: Love spending time learning about new technologies !
-- :musical_note: Listen much metal music :metal:
+- :musical_note: Listen to a lot of metal music :metal:

 ## Working on